alexsorokoletov/speechmatics-js-sdk/android/docs/EXAMPLE_UI.md

 # Example: Real-Time Transcription with Jetpack Compose

-This document provides a complete example of how to build a real-time transcription UI using the Speechmatics Android SDK with Jetpack Compose.
+This document provides a complete example of how to build a real-time transcription UI using the Speechmatics Android SDK with Jetpack Compose, including speaker diarization and proper text formatting.

 ## Prerequisites